The Diamond Exchange: World Championship Wrestling (1991–1992)

-With rumors that the WCW wanted to take the Diamond Studd away from him, DDP decided to take the advice of Magnum T. A. and begin to wrestle himself.
+With rumors that WCW wanted to take the Diamond Studd away from him, DDP decided to take the advice of Magnum T. A. and begin to wrestle himself.
 He headed to the WCW Power Plant where Buddy Lee Parker, The Assassin, and Dusty Rhodes trained the 35-year-old rookie.
 He debuted as a wrestler in a tag team match later that year.
 With the Diamond Studd, he faced Kevin Sullivan and his partner.
 He was relegated to the "jobber" list.
 He made his wrestling pay-per-view debut at Starrcade in 1991, teaming with Mike Graham in a losing effort to Jushin Thunder Liger and Bill Kazmaier.
 Page continued wrestling and brought other wrestlers into his stable, such as Scotty Flamingo (who later became better known as Raven) and Vinnie Vegas (Kevin Nash) in 1992.Davies, Ross.
 Kevin Nash, p.29 The relationships between DDP, Flamingo, and Vegas were used in many angles over the following months.
 Page went in the corner of Scotty Flamingo, at Clash of the Champions XXI on November 18, 1992, when Flamingo fought Johnny B. Badd in a worked boxing match.
 Flamingo won this bout with a little help from Page and Vinnie Vegas who filled Flamingo's glove with water.
 Studd formed short-lived tag teams with Vinnie Vegas and Scotty Flamingo, while also teaming with members of Paul E. Dangerously's Dangerous Alliance, a stable that also included Madusa.
 The idea of adding him to the Dangerous Alliance fell through, however, and he left WCW shortly after.

 The following year, after Scotty Flamingo also left the stable, Page teamed with Vinnie Vegas as the Vegas Connection.
 The Vegas Connection never returned to WCW until 2001 under the name "The Insiders", because Page was fired from WCW shortly after the team's debut due to his torn rotator cuff.
 The injury occurred in late 1992 in a tag match with Tex Slazenger and Shanghai Pierce (later known as The Godwinns).